Skip to main content

 In general, animals are not permitted in University buildings with the exception of special-purpose animals:

 • Similarly, therapy animals are permitted access to all areas of campus to which their caregivers are permitted access.
 However, therapy animals must be registered with Auxiliary and Business Services and accompanied by their caregivers at all times while on campus.
 Complete this form to register your therapy animal.
+Additionally, therapy animals must undergo and pass an evaluation conducted by a University-approved party.
+Both the therapy animal and its caregiver must successfully complete the University’s AVS 277 class, or an equivalent, and pass a certification test.
+For more information on this process, contact Auxiliary and Business Services at SpecialPurposeAnimals@mail.wvu.edu or 304-293-7202.

 • In accordance with federal law, WVU students or employees with a disability are permitted to have an emotional support animal within their residence hall, apartment or other University housing.
 However, the individual first must receive approval from the from the Office of Accessibility Services .